The Definitive History of Jazz in Britain

-A landmark series celebrating 100 years of jazz in Britain, by charting the history of the genre from the eve of the 1920s to the present day, as part of Jazz FM's 'Est.1990' season.
+A landmark series celebrating 100 years of jazz in Britain, by charting the history of the genre from the eve of the 1920s to the present day.

 The eve of the 1920s, saw the arrival of America’s Dixieland Jazz Band and the Southern Syncopated Orchestra.
 The series will start by reflecting on these visits and exploring the early influence of jazz on culture, society and everyday life in interwar Britain.